Xavilien/firebase/README.md

 4. Cross-origin resource sharing: I had a lot of trouble trying to get the React frontend to make calls to the firebase backend API because of CORS.
 Was only fixed when I added `app.use(cors())` at the top of my `index.js` file for firebase.
 5. Deploying to Github pages was a lot trickier than I expected because of routing issues that caused the webpage not to show up.
 Had to use HashRouter instead of BrowserRouter.
 6. Additionally, for some reason, `POST` requests were getting 405 errors.
 It turns out that Github pages does not allow `POST` requests...
+7. Tried deploying to firebase hosting but webpage does not seem to be working for some reason.
+API calls were not getting the correct response and it appears that it is because the calls are not going through the proxy.
+Turns out the `proxy` field in `package.json` is only for development.
+Seems like the only way for now is to hard code the links in axios requests.

 ### Areas for Improvement
+1. Some CSS elements are still a bit funky like the view dialogue and the centralisation of the loading icon.